Handling a Propane Emergency

 Your safety is our first priority.
-Propane is a safe, reliable fuel.
-Like many other fuels, however, it is flammable.
+Propane is a safe and reliable fuel, but like many other fuels, it is highly flammable.
 That means it can be dangerous if not handled properly.
-Remember, in order to protect you, your family and others, you must be aware of (and respect) the normal, everyday hazards around you.
+Remember, in order to protect you, your family and others, you must be aware of – and respect – the normal, everyday hazards around you.
 Propane is no exception.

 - Smell propane

 - Suspect you have a leak in your system

 - Need a propane appliance connected or disconnected